lsj2122/P8105_hw2_lsj2122/P8105-Homework-2.md

 participants recruited at baseline, 93 developed MCI during the study.

 The average baseline age is 65.0286013.

+Of the 210 women in the study, the proportion of them who are APOE4 carriers is 63.

 ### Part 3.
 Import, clean, and tidy amyloid dataset